-We source fabrics for our designs which are the least harmful for the environment and the people who process them.
-Sourcing with intention is an ongoing journey for us, and so this page will be updated with all of the fabrics used in any of our current styles.
-Our quest to learn more about the source of the original fibre, the truth of the processes involved taking fibre to yarn, the weaving and the dyeing means that we are always gaining more knowledge which we want to share with you;
+We select fabrics which are the least harmful for the environment and the people who process them.
+Sourcing with intention is an ongoing journey for us, and so this page will be updated with all of the fabrics used in our current styles.
+Our quest to learn more about the source of the original fibre, the truth of the processes involved taking fibre to yarn, the weaving and the dyeing means that we are always gaining more knowledge which we want to share with you:

 Organic & Handwoven Cotton

 Woven on handlooms in Gujurat, north west India.

 Our Banana-plant derived fabric is woven on a powered handloom and is dyed with natural pigments in Gujarat.
 The fibre of the banana tree is the bi-product of banana fruit production, banana trees live and produce fruit for around 6 years.
 Making it a more sustainable option for creating this super soft manufactured fabric, which is also biodegradable.

 A rare, naturally brown colour cotton seed (rather than the off-white most cotton is), native to the southern state of Karnataka, is woven on handlooms in Gujarat.